gcavancer/angular-ngrx-step-by-step/README.md

 # angular-ngrx-step-by-step

- Adding NgRx to a Simple Project
+Adding NgRx to a simple Angular project, from the Currere [article](https://currere.co/knowledge/angular-ngrx-step-by-step).